ruijtunes/ZX_ROM-New-Graph-routines/README.md

 With both switches on, the byte is simply put back on the screen though the colours may change.

+# Assembling

-# The source code is a .asm text file that can be compiled with a Z80 assembler like sjasmplus or other, and run in a Spectrum emulator like the Fuse or Spetaculator.
+The source code is a .asm text file that can be compiled with a Z80 assembler like sjasmplus or other, and run in a Spectrum emulator like the Fuse or Spetaculator.
 Run the assembler with:

 sjasmplus --lst=zxrom.lst zxplot.asm